Introduction to Malaysian Culture Customs and Etiquette

 Most foreigners who have never encountered this will often hold onto the piping at the front to balance themselves.

-If you’re traveling on the Malaysian highways, you will come across the rest area, which has both squat and regular toilets and showers stalls too!
+If you’re traveling on Malaysian highways, you will come across the rest area, which has both squat and regular toilets and shower stalls, too!

 Shop till you drop